Clinical Neuropsychology Section: Executive

 Email: turnerh1@myumanitoba.ca

-Hayley Turner is a graduate student at the University of Manitoba, currently in her first year of the Clinical Psychology program.
-She recently completed her B.Sc.
-Honours in Psychology degree at the University of Manitoba.
-Her research examines how the functional connectivity of the brain is associated with psychiatric symptoms (i.e., anxiety, depression) in individuals with multiple sclerosis (MS).
-Furthermore, she is interested in the factors that influence the progression of neuropsychological and neurodegenerative disorders.
+Hayley Turner is a graduate student at the University of Manitoba, currently enrolled in the Clinical Psychology program.
+She earned her B.Sc.
+(Honours) in Psychology also at the University of Manitoba, graduating in 2025.
+Primarily, Hayley is interested in examining the intersection of neuropsychological health and neurodegenerative disorders, particularly multiple sclerosis.
+Using neuroimaging methods, her research focuses on how the functional connectivity of the brain is associated with anxiety and depression in individuals with multiple sclerosis, aiming to better understand disease pathology and the neural impact of such psychiatric comorbidities.
 She is excited to promote and support the student perspective as part of the section’s executive.
-Outside of academics, Hayley volunteers with Special Olympics and at a local community hospital, and competes for the University of Manitoba track and field team.
+Outside of academics, Hayley enjoys being physically active, volunteering, travelling, and spending time with friends and family.